 MAP PCR detects the presence of Mycobacterium avium paratuberculosis DNA in faeces (Johnes Disease) .
 A positive results indicates that there is a high probability that the faeces contains MAP organisms.
 A negative result does not mean that the animal is free of Johnes Disease infection.
 This test is usually used as an ancillary test for animals which are suspected as being infected with MAP either on clinical signs, or as a result of a positive MAP elisa blood test.

-Tick borne fever PCR detects the presence of Anaplasma marginale and Anaplasma phagocytophilum..
+Tick borne fever PCR detects the presence of Anaplasma marginale and Anaplasma phagocytophilum.
 Please submit individual blood samples in EDTA sampling tubes.
 Samples from up to 6 animals may be pooled in the laboratory to reduce the cost of testing

 Histophilus somni PCR detects the presence of H.Somni DNA.
 It may be used on nasal swabs or lung tissue.
 H Somni is often a commensal in the upper respiratory tract